mshanGithub/msbotframework/Orchestrator/README.md

 1. Enable Orchestrator feature in Composer's Application Settings.
 2. Select Orchestrator in the recognizer dropdown menu.
+3. Modify runtime environment to include Orchestrator assets.
-3. Review, evaluate and adjust examples in language data as you would normally for LUIS to ensure recognition quality.
+4. Review, evaluate and adjust examples in language data as you would normally for LUIS to ensure recognition quality.

+Refer to the following [detailed walkthrough instructions][24].

 This enables basic  intent recognition.
 For more advanced scenarios follow the steps above to import and tune up routing quality.
 See more about Composer Recognizers [here](https://docs.microsoft.com/en-us/composer/concept-dialog#recognizer).